 Super Saiyan Kid Goku in Dragon Ball Daima.
 Toei Animation

-It's important to remember that a major reason for the continuous success of Dragon Ball is that the franchise is enjoyed by casual viewers alongside diehard anime fanatics.
+Secondly, Dragon Ball Daima is one of those anime that benefits more from a wait for the English dub than being released at the same time as the subbed version.
+In this case, it's important to remember that a major reason for the continuous success of Dragon Ball is that the franchise is enjoyed by casual viewers alongside regular anime diehards.

 So there are plenty of Dragon Ball fans who are hyped up about Daima, but who barely watch other anime or keep up with industry news.

-That means Netflix and Crunchyroll may need an extra couple of weeks to promote the English dub before it arrives, to make sure the news reaches casual viewers.
+This has meant Netflix and Crunchyroll have needed extra time to promote the English dub before it arrives, to make sure the news reaches casual viewers.

 Dragon Ball Daima English dub cast